Is a 401(k) Worth It? Here are the Pros and Cons

 1. An easy way to save for the future

-“In terms of getting started, it’s super easy,” says Tim Steffen, director of advanced planning at Baird Private Wealth Management.
+“In terms of getting started, it’s super easy,” says Timothy Steffen, director of advanced planning at Baird Private Wealth Management.
 Employers now make it easy to start saving.
 Six of 10 companies with 401(k) plans now have automatic enrollment, according to Vanguard.
-And 74% of plans allow employees to start saving in the plan immediately after being hired.
-What’s more, about 70% of 401(k) plans now have so-called auto-escalation features that automatically increase your savings each year, typically by 1%.
+And 76% of plans allow employees to start saving in the plan immediately after being hired.
+What’s more, about 69% of 401(k) plans now have so-called auto-escalation features that automatically increase your savings each year, typically by 1%.
 “They’re putting you in the plan right away,” Steffen adds.
 “There’s literally nothing you have to do to start saving these days.”

 2. Pay yourself first

-A 401(k) is a form of “forced savings,” says Kelly LaVigne, VP of advanced markets and solutions at Allianz Life Insurance Company of North America.
+A 401(k) is a form of “forced savings,” says L. Kelly LaVigne, VP of advanced markets and solutions at Allianz Life Insurance Company of North America.
 The money you contribute to your 401(k) goes into your account before you ever see it — or have a chance to spend it.
 “It’s not like you get your paycheck and then have to write a check to your 401(k),” says LaVigne.
 “You don’t even notice that you don’t have the money, so you don’t miss it.”

 3. Contribution limits are high

-You can save a tidy sum of money in this type of tax-friendly retirement account given high contribution limits.
-For 2024, individuals can contribute up to $23,000 in a 401(k) (workers 50 and older can save an additional $7,500 in a catch-up contribution) for a total of $30,500.
-For 2025, individuals can contribute $23,500 (with the same catch-up contribution for those 50 and older of $7,500), so workers can save $31,000.
+You can save a tidy sum of money in this type of tax-friendly retirement account, given high contribution limits.
+For 2026, individuals can contribute up to $24,500 in a 401(k) (workers 50 and older can save an additional $8,000 in a catch-up contribution) for a total of $32,500.

-Thanks to the SECURE 2.0 Act, you may be getting an extra boost in 2025.
-If you're age 60, 61, 62, or 63, you'll get a higher catch-up contribution limit.
-So, instead of the $7,500, you may be able to set aside up to $11,250 in extra contributions in 2025.
+Thanks to the SECURE 2.0 Act, you may be getting an extra boost in 2026.
+If you're age 60, 61, 62, or 63, you'll get an even higher catch-up contribution limit.
+So, instead of the $8,000, you may be able to set aside up to $11,250 in extra contributions in 2026.
+In contrast, the maximum contribution in a traditional or Roth IRA (individual retirement account) in 2026 is $7,500 and $8,600 for those 50 and older.
+These numbers increased from 2025.
+“You can put away a lot more in a year in a 401(k) than you can in an IRA,” says LaVigne.

 4. Tax-friendly perks